joejoe909/Dynamic_QML_JS/README.md

 # Usage
 ## Within the code you can....
 #### Toggle the comments to explore the two methods in QML Qt.createQMLObject() and Qt.createComponent().
 The componentCreation.js will show the asyncronous and syncronous methods of creating QML objects dynamically.
+Just look at the comments of code for instructions...

 ## The Application itself...
 #### will simply draw 100 squares when the "run a loop" button is clicked.
 It will add 100 more on each push.
 Simple to highlight an important capability of QML.